dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 Some things you could continue on with to make it a lot more useful, include:

-* Using the Docker API to pull images instead of simply running them
+* Using the Docker API to pull images instead of simply running them.
-* Using the Docker API to stream the container logs to the client through Socket.io
+* Using the Docker API to stream the container logs to the client through Socket.io.
-* Extending the container dialog form to include options for port mapping, volumes, container name and more!
+* Extending the container dialog form to include options for port mapping, volumes, container name and more!.
-* .. and more